Sara Tse

 Sara Tse (Tse Suk Ting, 謝淑婷; born 1974) is a Hong Kong visual artist.
 She uses porcelain as her medium of expression.
-She transforms common objects into porcelain, clay and reconstructs forgotten experiences.
+She combines a mastery of technique with sophisticated lyricism by transforming common objects, which resonated with her, into porcelain, evoking feelings, memories and history.
+During the period of her study in university, she pioneered in using porcelain to present her creation concept, rather than solely an objects appreciated from aesthetics perspective.
 She is the chairperson of the Hong Kong Ceramics Association.

 Education

 Sare Tse graduated from the Chinese University of Hong Kong with a major in Fine Arts.
 She received her MFA degree from the Royal Melbourne Institute of Technology, Australia.